wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 -	The use of parameters ensures that the created resources are named and configured in a way that makes them consistent with one another.
 -	The SQLServer resource has two nested resources, each has a different value for `type`.
--	The nested resources inside `“resources”: […]`, where the database and the firewall rules are defined, have a `dependsOn` element that specifies the resource ID of the root-level SQLServer resource.
-This tells Azure Resource Manager, “before you create this resource, that other resource must already exist; and if that other resource is defined in the template, then create that one first”.
+-	The nested resources inside `"resources": […]`, where the database and the firewall rules are defined, have a `dependsOn` element that specifies the resource ID of the root-level SQLServer resource.
+This tells Azure Resource Manager, "before you create this resource, that other resource must already exist; and if that other resource is defined in the template, then create that one first".

 	>[AZURE.NOTE] For detailed information on how to use the `resourceId()` function, see [Azure Resource Manager Template Functions](/documentation/articles/resource-group-template-functions).